ricknjacky/GSoC-SugarLabs-Report/README.md

 I've learnt a lot working on this project.
 Thank you to my mentors for introducing me to new concepts like Kubernetes & Helm charts and helping me hone my prevailing skillsets pertaining to Software development and also for their insights that saved hours of struggle with the codebase's intricacies.

-Looking to contribute more, in whichever I can.
+Looking to contribute more, in whichever way I can.

 Lastly, Thanks to Google for organising such a great program.